MAHIMA01/aws-elasticache-cluster-client-memcached-for-java/README.markdown

     ant

-This will generate binary, source, and javadoc jars in the build directory of the project.
+This will generate binary, source, and javadoc jars in the build directory of the projects.

 # Testing

-The latest version of Amazon ElastiCache Cluster Client supports unit tests and integration tests.
+The latest version of the Amazon ElastiCache Cluster Client supports the following tests, i.e., unit test and integration test.

-Unit tests do not require any running memcached servers, and can be run using Apache Ant by the following command:
+Unit tests do not require any running memory cached servers, and can be run using Apache Ant by the following command:

     ant test

-Integration tests are always run against local memcached servers.
-Start integration tests by the following command:
+Integration tests always run against the local memcached servers.
+Integration tests can be executed by the following command:

     ant it

 It has a set of command line arguments that can be used to configure your client mode and your local testing server.
-The arguments are listed below.
+The arguments are listed below:

     -Dclient.mode=memcached_client_mode